Cross-Connection Control Program

 A cross-connection is an actual or potential connection between the safe drinking water (potable) supply and a source of contamination or pollution.
 State plumbing codes require approved backflow prevention methods to be installed at every point of potable water connection and use.
 Cross-Connections must be properly protected or eliminated.

-HydroCorp has been contracted by Crestview Water & Sanitation District to assist with the Cross-connection Control (CCC) Program.
-The CCC program includes two parts: On-site inspections and testing of existing backflow prevention assemblies.
-The HydroCorp inspector will be conducting a visual inspection of the water uses outside of your home (outside spigots, lawn irrigation system, secondary sources of water, pools, etc.) to identify cross-connections that could possibly contaminate your drinking water or the public water supply.
+HydroCorp has been contracted by Crestview Water & Sanitation District to assist with their Cross-Connection Control (CCC) Program.
+The CCC program includes two parts: On-site inspections and verification of existing backflow prevention assemblies and annual test results.
+The HydroCorp inspector will be conducting a visual inspection of your home to verify the existence of a testable backflow prevention device relating to your fire suppression system.

-Utica has had a CCC program for a number of years, which began with inspections of all of the commercial and industrial accounts.
-As a natural progression of our program we are now inspecting residential customers as required by the State.
+Crestview has had a CCC program for a number of years, which began with inspections of all of the commercial and industrial accounts.
+It was determined that your home has a 13D fire suppression system installed within it and is required by the State of Colorado to verify the existence of a backflow prevention device for the 13D system and review testing results.

 All water customers (residential and nonresidential) connected to the public water supply are required to be inspected for cross-connections.
 Due to the total number of homes that shall be inspected, not all inspections can be completed in 1 year.
-Therefore, the Utica program is a 6-year program where all homes will receive the first inspection in any 1 year from 2021 thru 2026.
+Therefore, the Crestview program is a 4-year program where all homes with a fire protection system will receive the first inspection in any 1 year from 2025 thru 2028.

 An average inspection normally takes from 10 to 20 minutes, depending on the size of your home/property.